Frank Jefferis: Playing career

+Early career

 He initially played football for his local non-league team, Fordingbridge Turks, before being invited for a trial at The Dell by Southampton of the Southern League in March 1905.
 During his trial period he scored two hat-tricks, prompting The Saints to quickly sign him up, paying Fordingbridge Turks a donation of £5.

+Southampton

 He made his debut for the "Saints" in a 1–1 draw against New Brompton on 18 November 1905, taking over from Jimmy Soye at inside-right.
 At Southampton he linked up well with the other forwards, George Smith, John Bainbridge and John Lewis, as well as showing deft touches on the ball.
 In 1907–08 he played in all six FA Cup matches as The Saints reached the semi-finals, losing to Wolverhampton Wanderers who went on to take the cup in the final.
 His best seasons were 1908–09 and 1909–10, in each of which he scored 13 goals.
 His form dropped slightly the following season, but before the season was over he was transferred to Everton in March 1911 for a fee of £1,500.

+Everton

 While at Everton he won two England caps in 1912, and later helped the team win the 1914–15 League championship.
 His career at Everton was interrupted by World War I, but he continued to play for them after the cessation of hostilities.

+Later career

-He later played for Preston North End and Southport before finishing his career as a trainer with Millwall where he collapsed and died at their training ground in May 1938.
+He later played for Preston North End and Southport before finishing his career as a trainer with Millwall, where he collapsed and died at their training ground in May 1938.